CenturyLinkCloud/APIDocs/Networks/claim-network.md

 Use this API operation when you need to claim a network in a given data center you are able to access.
 Once you have a network, you can then perform various actions like [getting IP addresses](../Networks/get-ip-address-list.md) and [updating its name](../Networks/update-network.md).

-  NOTE: This API operation is experimental only, and not supported for production usage.
+  NOTE: This API operation is experimental only, and subject to change with no notice.
+Please plan accordingly.

 ## URL